-Frequently at the restaurant a guest will comment that he thought he hated eggplant or that she never ate broccoli, but loved these foods when I prepared them.
+Frequently at the restaurant, a guest will comment that he thought he hated eggplant or that she never ate broccoli, but that they loved these foods when I prepared them.
 I’ve recently written a kind of manifesto on and defense of salt, but there’s another aspect of the issue that I neglected to include: paradoxically, salting our food correctly actually encourages us to eat healthier foods and smaller portions.

 Vegetables are especially insipid when not seasoned and cooked correctly.
 Many people would eat far more vegetables if they were prepared far more deliciously, and this requires proper seasoning.
 The reason processed foods are so popular is that they are well seasoned and people crave salt, even if they don’t know why.
 Why waste our salt on nasty processed foods when we can use it on healthy foods and actually consume nutrient-dense foods while we’re enjoying the delight of flavor?